A Logarithmic Decomposition and a Signed Measure Space for Entropy: Introduction

 In sections \ref{SECTION_Inclusions} and \ref{SECTION_Continuous} we develop the theory to explain how information representations change when refining the outcome space $\Omega \to \Omega'$ and how this can be applied to study continuous variables.
 In doing so, we recover the limiting density of discrete points of Jaynes \cite{jaynes1957information, jaynes1968prior}.
 Using this, we give a novel set-theoretic perspective on why, under refinements, mutual information is often bounded while entropy is not.

-As a final demonstration of the utility of this decomposition, we apply our methods in section \ref{SECTION_TriadicDyadic} to the Dyadic and Triadic systems of James and Crutchfield \cite{james2017multivariate}, where we shall see it has the ability to discern between these two systems -- an improvement over the classical $I$-measure.
-The proofs of all results, where not insightful, are included in the appendix.
+As a final demonstration of the utility of this decomposition and the main result of this paper, we apply our methods in section \ref{SECTION_TriadicDyadic} to the Dyadic and Triadic systems of James and Crutchfield \cite{james2017multivariate}, where we shall see it has the ability to discern between these two systems -- an improvement over the classical $I$-measure. \revlbl{R1.1, R1.2}In doing so, we show that the prevailing belief in the literature-- that these two systems cannot be distinguished without extensions to classical information theory (such as Partial Information Decomposition-- see \cite{williams2010nonnegative,bertschinger2014quantifying,ince2017measuring,kolchinsky2022novel} for example) is, in fact, false.